aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/vba-project/check-if-vba-project-in-a-workbook-is-signed/_index.md

 {{% alert color="primary" %}}

-You can check if your VBA project is signed or not using Microsoft Excel via **Tools > Digital Signatures...** menu command.
+You can check if your VBA project is signed or not using Microsoft Excel via **the Tools > Digital Signatures...** menu command.
 Similarly, you can check it programmatically using Aspose.Cells [**Workbook.VbaProject.IsSigned**](https://reference.aspose.com/cells/cpp/aspose.cells.vba/vbaproject/issigned).

 {{% /alert %}}

-## **Check if VBA project in a Workbook is Signed in C++**
+## **Check if a VBA project in a workbook is signed in C++**

 The following code loads the workbook and checks if its VBA project is signed using [**Workbook.VbaProject.IsSigned**](https://reference.aspose.com/cells/cpp/aspose.cells.vba/vbaproject/issigned) property.
-The property will return **true** if the project is signed otherwise it will return **false**.
+The property will return **true** if the project is signed, otherwise it will return **false**.

 ```c++
 #include <iostream>